LeeBergstrand/BioMagick/Project_Proposal.md

 from Bio import SeqIO
 handle = open("example.fasta", "rU") # Opens a file handle.

-# Parses input file which contains mutiple FASTA formated sequences.
+# Parses input file which contains multiple FASTA formatted sequences.
-# Parses each FASTA formated sequence into a generic sequence record object.
+# Parses each FASTA formatted sequence into a generic sequence record object.
 for record in SeqIO.parse(handle, "fasta") :
 	print record.id # Prints the id of each sequence. handle.close()